 You are not updating your blog regularly

 This is one of the top reasons why Google doesn’t index your web pages.
-If you don’t add new content and update older posts, how do you convince Google that your blog is not dead?
-Still live?
+How do you convince Google that your blog is not dead if you don’t add new content and update older posts?
+Still, live?

 I have found that you can increase the search engine ranking of web pages by updating older content.
 The reason?
 Google’s content fresh factor.